Configuration

 Gateway Supabase keys

 Changing the gateway’s Supabase connection (SUPABASE_URL, SUPABASE_SERVICE_ROLE_KEY) affects the gateway, dispatcher, and runner.
-UI Supabase creds live in the project registry and don’t need any restart:
+UI Supabase creds live in the workspace registry and don’t need any restart:

 Troubleshooting checklist

-- “The UI loads but login fails” — the active project in the registry may have wrong creds.
-Open Settings → Projects → Edit or Rotate to fix, no restart needed.
+- “The UI loads but login fails” — the active workspace in the registry may have wrong creds.
+Open Settings → Database → Edit or Rotate to fix, no restart needed.

 - “File browser says 401 / auth error” —